mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 Once all of this is done, your server will be available at http://localhost:3000

+> NOTE: If you want to deploy this application to Heroku, you will have to create all of the above variables as Heroku environment variables.
+This can be done via the [command line or the Heroku Dashboard UI](https://devcenter.heroku.com/articles/config-vars).

 ## Deployment

 Once you are happy with your application, you can deploy it to Heroku!